-A logic program defines a problem’s description using a set of rules and constraints, while facts represent problem instances.
-From a different perspective, a logic program views a problem as a theorem.
-A problem instance is composed of axioms, and logic programming solvers are theorem provers.
-These solvers attempt to prove the problem’s hypothesis (the description) using the axioms (the facts).
-In this work, we use ASP as our logic programming language to describe the system's current state.
+\textbf{Logic Programming} is used to infer an abstraction of the system's current state, based on data feeds.
+There are several logic programming languages, such as DataLog~\cite{datalog}, Prolog~\cite{colmerauer1990introduction} and Answer Set Programming (ASP)~\cite{baral2003knowledge}.
+A logic program defines a problem's description using a set of rules and constraints, while facts represent problem instances.
+Here we use ASP to describe the system's current state.
 ASP is a knowledge representation language that supports non-monotonic reasoning capabilities, enabling the removal of assumptions or conclusions.
-This makes it an ideal choice for commonsense reasoning.
-The primary construction element in an ASP program is an atom or rule, represented as ${Head}\leftarrow{Body}$, indicating that the $Head$ holds if the $Body$ holds.
+This makes it an ideal choice for common-sense reasoning.
+The primary construction element in an ASP program is an atom or rule, represented as ${Head}:-{Body}$, indicating that the $Head$ holds if the $Body$ holds.
 Any ASP program operates as follows, first it grounds variables with their possible values then constructs a set of solutions that satisfies a given set of constraints.